ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 Error: Unbound value Hello.mundo
 ```

 This is because we haven't changed `hello.mli`.
-It does not list `mundo` which is therefore private.
+Since it does not list `mundo`, it is therefore private.

 ## Installing and Using Modules from a Package

-OCaml has an active community of open source contributors.
-Most projects are avaiable using the Opam package manager, which you installed in the first tutorial of this series.
-This section illustrates how to install and use a package from Opam's open source repository.
+OCaml has an active community of open-source contributors.
+Most projects are avaiable using the opam package manager, which you installed in the "Install OCaml" tutorial.
+The following section shows how to install and use a package from opam's open-source repository.

-To illustrate this, let's turn our modest `hello` project into a web server using Anton Bachin Dream web framework.
-First install the `dream` package.
+To illustrate this, let's turn our modest `hello` project into a web server using Anton Bachin's Dream web framework.
+First install the `dream` package with this command:
 ```shell
 $ opam install dream
 ```